Learn how to paint wood furniture like a professional with these simple painting tips.

 Looking to redecorate a room?
 Before you start stressing out about the amount of money you’ll be spending on new furniture pieces, hear us out.
-There’s a simple solution to update and upgrade your dilapidated, wooden furniture into a fine piece of art, and all you need is a fresh coat of paint.
+There’s a simple solution to update and upgrade your dilapidated, wooden furniture into a fine piece of art, and all you need is fresh coats of paint.

 Contrary to popular belief, you don’t need to be a pro to know how to paint wood furniture.
 Sure, you’ll probably need to take a few tries to paint with great finesse, but it sure is cheaper than hiring someone to do it.